etsangsplk/madstore/README.md

 ## How it works?

-The implementation is naive, though using mechanical sympathy can provide better query results in some cases.
+The implementation is naive, though using mechanical sympathy can provide good query results in some cases.

 ## Usage